 - Investments and Indebtedness

 - Discretionary expenditures, such as camps, lessons, and vacations

 - Information provided by the applicant directly to GCDS

-Keep in mind that the recommendation from School and Student Service by NAIS (SSS), based on information from the PFS, serves only as a guideline.
-The final decision on aid awards is made by Greenwich Country Day School’s Financial Aid Committee.
+Keep in mind that the recommendation from School and Student Services by NAIS (SSS), based on information from the PFS, serves only as a guideline.
+The final decision on aid awards is made by The Greenwich Country Day School’s Financial Aid Committee.

-In cases of divorced, separated, or never-married parents, both custodial and non-custodial parents are expected to contribute to educational costs and are required to submit the PFS.
+- In cases of divorced, separated, or never-married parents, both custodial and non-custodial parents are expected to contribute to educational costs and are required to submit the PFS.
 Lack of information from either parent may jeopardize the chances of receiving financial aid.
-In cases where one parent cannot comply, the custodial parent should submit a letter of explanation.

 Step 1: Starting November 1, the Parents' Financial Statement (PFS), the application for financial aid, can be submitted online at sss.nais.org.
-Applications for both prospective and current GCDS families are due by December 15.
+A Spanish-language version of the PFS is also available.
+Applications for both prospective and current GCDS families are due by January 15.